alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-09-03-rule-on-disagreement-between-groups.md

 note: true
 locale: en
 lang: en
-excerpt: If any conflict should occur, it will be necessary to refer it to the Qur'an and Sunnah to know the truth and adopt it.
+summary: If any conflict should occur, it will be necessary to refer it to the Qur'an and Sunnah to know the truth and adopt it.
 ---

 ### Question: